White Flag incident

 The White Flag incident is the massacre of surrendering leaders of the Liberation Tigers of Tamil Eelam and their families by the Sri Lankan Army on 18 May 2009 in Mullivaikal, Mullaitivu, Vanni, Sri Lanka.
 The LTTE's Political Wing leader, Balasingham Nadesan and Pulidevan agreed to surrender and contacted the United Nations, the governments of Norway, United Kingdom, United States and the International Committee of the Red Cross.
 They were given assurance by Mahinda Rajapaksa, the Prime Minister of Sri Lanka, and told to surrender at a particular place by Basil Rajapakse.
 LTTE's request for a third party witness to oversee the surrender was not granted by the Sri Lankan government.
-The LTTE surrendered to the 58 Division (Sri Lanka) carrying white flags and were reportedly shot dead.
+The LTTE surrendered to the 58 Division (Sri Lanka) carrying white flags, but were reportedly shot dead.
 Sarath Fonseka, then the Sri Lankan Army Chief stated that they had been shot dead on the orders of Gotabhaya Rajapaksa to Shavendra Silva, commander of the 58 Division (Sri Lanka).
 Balachandran Prabhakaran, Prabhakaran's 12-year-old son, was also killed after surrendering along with his bodyguards.
 A UN Panel states the LTTE leaders intended to surrender.
 The Sri Lankan government has denied any accusations of wrongdoing.

 Background

 In the waning days of the Sri Lankan Civil War, the remnants of the LTTE, running low on ammunition and manpower, found themselves trapped in an area of a little over 3 km in Mullivaikal with the Sri Lankan Army closing in on them.
 Tens of thousands of civilians were trapped by the Sri Lankan Army with the LTTE.
-On May 14, 2009 discussions began to negotiate a possible surrender.
+On 14 May 2009 discussions began to negotiate a possible surrender.
 Negotiating on behalf of the LTTE was political head, Balasingham Nadesan, and peace secretariat, Seevaratnam Pulidevan.

 The Tamil Tiger political leaders managed to negotiate a surrender on the last day of the war.
-Agreeing to, as Nadesan told British journalist Marie Colvin, “abide by the result of any referendum” and pleading for a ceasefire, the LTTE sent desperate messages through every channel they could think of – the United Nations, the Red Cross, European diplomats and intermediaries, Tamil parliament member Rohan Chandra Nehru, and The Sunday Times reporter, Colvin.
+Agreeing to, as Nadesan told British journalist Marie Colvin, "abide by the result of any referendum" and pleading for a ceasefire, the LTTE sent desperate messages through every channel they could think of – the United Nations, the Red Cross, European diplomats and intermediaries, Tamil parliament member Rohan Chandra Nehru, and The Sunday Times reporter, Colvin.
 It was all a desperate attempt to save the lives of an estimated 300 fighters and their families.
 The Sri Lankan President, Mahinda Rajapaksa was aware of the negotiated surrender.
-On May 17, 2009 Marie Colvin received a call from Nadesan asking that she relay to the United Nations that, “they [The LTTE] would lay down their arms, they wanted a guarantee of safety from the U.S. or Great Britain, and an assurance the Sri Lankan Government would agree to a political process that would guarantee the rights of the Tamil minority.”
+On 17 May 2009 Marie Colvin received a call from Nadesan asking that she relay to the United Nations that, "they [The LTTE] would lay down their arms, they wanted a guarantee of safety from the U.S. or Great Britain, and an assurance the Sri Lankan Government would agree to a political process that would guarantee the rights of the Tamil minority".

-According to Colvin, she established contact with Vijay Nambiar, Chief of Staff to Secretary-General Ban Ki-moon and relayed the LTTE’s conditions for surrender, which he in turn agreed to relay to the government.
+According to Colvin, she established contact with Vijay Nambiar, Chief of Staff to Secretary-General Ban Ki-moon and relayed the LTTE's conditions for surrender, which he in turn agreed to relay to the government.